Rabocheye Delo

 Rabocheye Delo (Рабочее дело, The Workers' Cause) was a non-periodical political newspaper and an organ of the Union of Russian Social Democrats Abroad.
 It ran from April 1899 to February 1902.
 The printing house was in Geneva and the editorial office was in Paris.
 Its editors were Boris Krichevsky, Pavel Teplov, Vladimir Ivanshin and, from 1900, Aleksandr S. Martynov.
 A total of 12 issues were published in nine volumes.
-The editorial board of Rabocheye Delo was the foreign center of the Economists.
+The editorial board of Rabocheye Delo was the center of the Economists.

 The political trend of Rabocheye Delo was indicated in its first issue: the struggle for the economic interests of the proletariat was proclaimed the basis of all social-democratic activity, while the political tasks were presented as a matter of a distant future.
 Lenin in his book What Is To Be Done? characterised the position of Rabocheye Delo in the following way:

 At the Second Congress of the Russian Social Democratic Labour Party (RSDLP), Rabocheye Delo represented the extreme right wing of the party.